5 Steps To Maximum Productivity

 In every business too much time is wasted by owners and senior management on non productive activities.
 The result is lower productivity and a significant loss of profits.
 Here are 5 simple ways to get rid of non productive tasks and boost your productivity.

 Do you know that you get 80% of your results from just 20% of your time and effort and consequently 80% of your time is virtually wasted on non productive activities?.
-Once you realize this it is easy to take advantage and either reduce the hours you work or significantly improve your productivity.
+Once you realise this, it is easy to take advantage and either reduce the hours you work or significantly improve your productivity.

 The 80-20 rule was first discovered by Italian economist Vilfredo Pareto a hundred years ago.
 Using this knowledge is incredibly powerful in combating the “not enough hours in the day” mentality of today’s society.

 The 80-20 rule means that in any area of our lives, literally 80 percent of our fruits are derived from only 20 percent of doing “what matters”.
 In other words, there is only a very small portion of all that we do each day, regardless of the situation, that brings us the “higher return”.